shekharlab/mouseRGCdev/README.md

 4. `3_rgc[E13,E14,E16,P0,P5]_clustering.R` - Dimensionality and clustering analysis of RGCs at E13, E14, E16, P0 and P5 respectively.
 S4 objects corresponding to each time point are saved in each case.

-5. `4_Clusteredness_analysis/Clusteredness_analysis_Fig2.R` - Analysis of transcriptomic diversity and separatendness of RGC clusters at different time points.
+5. `4_Clusteredness_analysis/Clusteredness_analysis_Fig2.R` - Analysis of transcriptomic diversity and separatedness of RGC clusters at different time points.